axiomtutor/acira/README.md

 It is too important to point out the anti-American destruction that Trump is doing to our scientific production.

+# Reference Page

+You can find the reference page at [ACIRA Reference Page](https://www.axiomtutor.github.io/acira).

 # Unit 1: The Axioms of the Real Numbers
 ## Chapter 1: The Algebraic Axioms